boypt/openssh-deb/README.md

-# Latest OpenSSH for Debian / Ubuntu release.
+# Latest OpenSSH for Debian / Ubuntu distros.

 A simple script to build latest deb package, using Debian sid packaging sources.